Vampier/MSXRomSorter/README.md

 - sorted (Sort results)
   - BadDump (known bad dumps)
   - ColecoVision (Limited Colecovision support)
-  - Confidential (ROMs that are still for sale or never have been publically released)
+  - Confidential (ROMs that are still for sale or never have been publicly released)
     - BadDump
     - MSX
     - MSX2